-NSW Health has released a revised policy directive on health care worker screening and vaccination PD2022_030 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases which continues mandatory vaccination and screening for certain diseases.
-The policy directive introduces COVID-19 vaccination requirements for all workers and annual influenza vaccination requirements for all workers employed in Category A positions.
-Annual influenza vaccination is highly recommended for all workers employed in NSW Health facilities.
+NSW Health has released a revised policy directive on health care worker screening and vaccination PD2024_015 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases which continues to require mandatory vaccination and screening for certain diseases including influenza vaccination requirements for Category A workers employed in NSW Health facilities.

 Transmission of vaccine preventable diseases (VPDs) and tuberculosis (TB) in healthcare settings has the potential to cause serious illness and avoidable deaths in workers, patients and other users of NSW Health agencies as well as others in the community.
 Under the Work Health and Safety Act 2011, risks must be eliminated or minimised through controls.
 NSW Health therefore has a duty of care and a responsibility under work health and safety legislation to control and minimise risks.